Elegant variation: Examples

-A French language example
+In French

 In French the use of elegant variations is considered essential for good style.
 A humorist imagined writing a news article about Gaston Defferre: "It's OK to say Defferre once, but not twice.
 So next you say the Mayor of Marseille.
 Then, the Minister of Planning.
 Then, the husband of Edmonde.
 Then, Gaston.
-Then, Gastounet and then ... · Well, then you stop talking about him because you don't know what to call him next."
+Then, Gastounet and then...
+Well, then you stop talking about him because you don't know what to call him next."